aaronbloomfield/pdr/tutorials/01-intro-unix/virtual-box.md

   of space, then removed that file (this writes all 0's to the hard drive).
 I shut down the guest, and ran: 'VBoxManage modifyhd ubuntu-12.04.3.vdi --compact'.
-A better way would be to load up into recovery mode and run zerofill , but the grub menu does not seem to be available to load into recovery mode, so I didn't pursue it any further.
+A better way would be to load up into recovery mode and run zerofill, but the grub menu does not seem to be easily available to load into recovery mode, so I didn't pursue it any further.
   - Note that in the image creation process, you may run into a problem with VirtualBox where it cannot register a new (or different) disk because it has the same UUID as a previous disk